 Fax: (202) 707-1771

-Please note that all orders must be accompanied by the reproduction number or call number for each individual item (these numbers can be found in online catalog records and are often included in publications).
+Please note that all orders must be accompanied by the reproduction number, call number, or digital ID for each individual item (these numbers can be found in online catalog records and are often included in publications).
 If numbers are not found via these means, they must be identified through your research or by requesting research services in the reading room that has custody of the material.
-Digital Imaging Services must include the digital ID.

 Not all works received by the U.S. Copyright Office are selected for retention in the Library's permanent collections, however.
 Works not selected will not appear in the Library's online catalog.
 The selection of materials for the Library's permanent collections is governed by its Collections Policy Statements, which you can consult for guidance on the types of materials (including self-published or vanity press books) the Library may not be likely to acquire.

-If your book is not added to the Library's permanent collections, a record for it will still appear, once processing is completed, in the online Copyright Office Catalog, which includes records for works registered with the Copyright Office since 1978.
+If your book is not added to the Library's permanent collections, a record for it will still appear, once processing is completed, in the online Copyright Office Catalog, which includes records for works registered with the Copyright Office from 1978 to present.

-Many electronic databases available through libraries now provide suggestions for citing materials in them according to several documentation styles.
-Consequently, be sure to check entries in electronic databases to see if they include suggested citations (typically given at the bottom of an entry).
+Many electronic databases available through libraries now provide automated suggestions for citing materials according to several documentation styles.
+Consequently, be sure to check entries in electronic databases to see if they include suggested citations.
 Many databases also allow users to export citations into reference management software such as RefWorks, EndNote, and Zotero that facilitate the creation and organization of bibliographic citations.